 It is evident from these statistics that cybercriminals favor compromised user credentials.
 Without MFA in place, data harvesting within personal and business accounts is much easier.
 The days of using only strong passwords to confirm user identity are behind us.
 The new minimum standard for securing end-user access to your data includes MFA.
 By requiring a user to authenticate before accessing data, you can prove their identity.
 The end-user will first need to know their username and password.
 Then, with MFA enabled, a second authentication method is required, like a user’s cell phone.
 Without that second method, the user cannot access the data.
 So even if the end-user credentials are compromised, it is unlikely that the cybercriminal also has the user's cell phone.

 MFA is an easy-to-use, cloud security best practice that is compatible with a large range of applications.
 If you have a cloud solution in place, then MFA is already available to secure end-user access to nearly any core business application.
 Let MFA stand between the cybercriminals and your network by contacting us today and learn how to get started.
 Enable MFA throughout your organization with a simple, low-cost implementation project and Stop Cybercriminals in Their Tracks!

 Multi-Factor Authentication Guide

 Learn how MFA works to successfully protect your organization’s employees, clients, and data.
 Read the MFA Guide.

-For more information, select the link above or connect with Systems Engineering at 888.624.6737 or firstname.lastname@example.org.
+For more information on MFA and the role it plays in a greater cloud security strategy, connect with Systems Engineering at 888.624.6737 or firstname.lastname@example.org.
 Clients, please reach out to your Account Manager directly.